Click on the + Follow icon above to receive updates on the Apollo Harbour Redevelopment

 • Maximise public carparking at the Mother's Beach carpark and provide improved pedestrian and transport connections around the Apollo Bay Harbour Precinct.

 The $10.19 million represents the balance of available funding transferred to us after accounting for project expenditure incurred by Colac Otway Shire Council.
-We thank and acknowledge Council for their work on the project to date.
+We thank and acknowledge Council for their work on the project prior to us taking over in 2023.

 The Apollo Bay Harbour Redevelopment Project will revitalise the Apollo Bay Harbour precinct, providing safer and more equitable public access to the coastline and available recreational activities as well as improved public use and amenity.
 The redevelopment will also improve the safety and operations of commercial activities, including fishing, and industrial uses in the precinct and provide benefits for the economy through both tourism and operational enhancements.